“Keep it secret, keep it safe.”

 Keep secret work secret.
-We live in a cult of confession society where people go on national television to spill out their personal lives.
-But consciousness work, esoteric work, is depotentiated, loses power, when you share it with those who haven’t earned access.
+Esoteric knowledge and inner work on ourselves should not be shared with most people.
+We live in a cult-of-confession society where people go on social media and television to spill out their personal lives.
+But consciousness work, esoteric work, is depotentiated and loses dignity when you share it with those who haven’t earned access.
 As Aleister Crowley said, “If I tell a man something he isn’t ready to hear, it is the same as if I told him a lie.”
-Don’t spill your pearls before swine, save them for your spiritual allies, those that share a deep commitment to consciousness.
+Don’t spill your pearls before swine; save them for your spiritual allies — those who share a deep commitment to consciousness.

 “Useful trees are cut down.
 Useless ones survive.
 The same is true of people.
 The strong are conscripted.
 The beautiful are exploited.
 Those who are too plain to be noticed are the ones who survive.
 They are left alone and safe.